kinode-dao/kinode-book/src/identity_system.md

 It should be noted that, in our system, the concepts of `domain`, `identity`, and `username` are identical and interchangeable.

 Like ENS, Kinode domains (managed by our KNS) are registered by a wallet and owned in the form of an NFT.
 However, unlike ENS, Kinode domains never expire.
-Additionally, they contain metadata.osessary to both:
+Additionally, they contain metadata necessary to both:
 - demonstrate the provenance of a given identity.
 - route messages to the identity on the Kinode network.